 And so on, on inexorably, to 6 years and more.
 The car has now gone into semi-retirement, and only gets run once a week currently.
 It now stands next to a shiney new company car - against which it compares quite badly now.
 It's amazing how many more safety features even a run-of-the-mill modern car has compared with one going back just six years.
 It has but one air-bag.
 The new one has umpteen, plus ABS and self tightening seat belts and so on.
 But to the Rover's credit it starts first time every time, and still gets me there in relative comfort and economy.

 Finally, after 6 years and 8 months, the Rover has gone.
 Ironically, after my claim above that it started first time very time, the moment I slapped a 'For Sale' sign on it, it wouldn't start.
 I went off and bought a battery.
 Nope, that wasn't it.
 A new starter motor cured it, but that was a hundred quid down the drain.
 And do you know what?
 After all my moaning I was very sad to see it go.
 Okay, it was dull.
 But it never let me down (until the very end) and after I'd prepared it for sale I stood back and saw a very nice, solid, clean and thoroughly practical car.
 I miss it already.
 Final mileage 64,000.
 Precisely 200 garage visits to refuel, final MPG was 40.6 - THE END.

-At least I didn't have to scrap it, see When it Is Time to Scrap Your Car!
+At least I didn't have to scrap it!

 |No Comments so far...|